 The Porthole Rasbora (Rasbora cephalotaenia) may not be as well-known in the aquarium trade, but it is a fascinating species that would make a superb addition to any friendly community aquarium featuring Southeast Asian or Indian fish.
 These hardy, active and peaceful fish thrive in groups of six or more, showing off their beautiful colours to full effect in the company of their own kind.

-Suitable tankmates for these Rasboras include similarly sized Rasboras, Loaches, peaceful Barbs, and Gouramis.
-Due to their active nature, these fish require an aquarium with plenty of swimming space; therefore, you should have an aquarium of no less than 255 litres.
+Porthole Rasboras are suitable tankmates for similarly-sized Rasboras, Loaches, peaceful Barbs and Gouramis.
+However, with their active nature, these fish require plenty of swimming space; therefore, an aquarium of at least 255 litres is needed.